lordbecerril/Video-Game-Character-GAN/README.md

 A part of the UNLV CS 489 final project.
 We are creating a GAN to generate video game characters

+## VGC_GAN.py
+The main script that does all the work.

 ## DataCreator.py
 Takes the RAW data from CharacterScraper/data and resizes them to 100 x 100 pixels.
 Saves them into the Data directory